Large deviations, moment estimates and almost sure invariance principles for skew products with mixing base maps and expanding on the average fibers: Limit theorems via the method of cumulants for -mixing driving processes

 Now, the first summand on the above right hand side converges to

 while the second summand (the double sum) converges to $0$ because $|\bbE[\varphi\cdot \varphi\circ\tau^n]|$ converges to $0$ stretched exponentially fast.
 Therefore, the asymptotic variance of $\sum_{j=1}^{d}a_j\cS_{n}(t_j)$ has the desired form.
 Now, let us consider the following array of random variables.
-Set Then the same estimates on the multiple correlations between the $Y_k$'s as in Proposition \ref{ProMult} hold true, namely Proposition \ref{CumEst} also holds for $\sum_{k=0}^{[nt_d]-1}Y_k$.
-Applying again \cite[Corollary 2.1]{Stat} we get that
+Set